Live by the sword, die by the sword: Original biblical quotation

 The saying "all they that take the sword shall perish with the sword" is only found in the Gospel of Matthew and not in any of the other gospels.
 The Latin version refers to the weapon as a gladius, while the Greek version refers to it as a makhaira.

 Interpretations

 Early Christian theologians were almost universally pacifists, with Justin Martyr, Hippolytus of Rome, Tertullian, and Origen all making strong statements against soldiering and bearing weapons.

 According to St. John Chrysostom, when Jesus rebuked the unnamed disciple, it was a lesson that: "The disciples might accept meekly whatever befell him when they had learned that this also is occurring according to God’s will."
 Thus, contrary to the common proverbial understanding, St. John Chrysostom explains where there is God's will (not the will of men) there is no need to react in passion.

-The saying is sometimes interpreted to mean "those who live by violence will die by violence", which some have interpreted as a call for Christian pacifism.

 History

 A very similar line can be found in the Agamemnon, the first play of the Oresteia trilogy by the ancient Greek tragedian and playwright Aeschylus.
 The line, spoken by Queen Clytemnestra of Mycenae after she murders her husband King Agamemnon in an act of vengeance, is rendered in the original Greek and translated to English (with varying levels of similarity to the original) as: